SahRckr/sahilsatishkumar/blog/2020-04-26-hello-world.md

 - [ ] Fix landing page, get a roadmap for the same
 - [ ] Figure out a way to add comments to posts
 - [ ] Plan next 3 posts (2 technical, 1 book review maybe?)
+- [ ] Add github action to deploy on push to master

 Ciao 👋